FAQs About: XiteBio® SoyRhizo®, XiteBio® PulseRhizo® and XiteBio® OptiPlus®

 What does on-seed window mean?

 On-seed window refers to the period of time after application of your inoculant within which the treated seed must be planted in soil.
-The on-seed window of XiteBio® SoyRhizo® is 64 days and the on-seed window for XiteBio® PulseRhizo® is 48 hours.
+The on-seed window of XiteBio® SoyRhizo® is up to 90 days and the on-seed window for XiteBio® PulseRhizo® is up to 7 days.
 After application onto seed, the same storage directions still apply to these inoculants until the seed is planted i.e. do not freeze, do not leave in direct sunlight, etc.

 Can I apply an inoculant in-season after seeing a lack of nodulation in my crop?